-Government spends a lot of money on software: $8.5 million is the price tag for Recovery.gov which is reasonable given what the Government is asking for.
+Government spends a lot of money on software and employees (Something that could be avoided by using Government Proposal Consultants): $8.5 million is the price tag for Recovery.gov which is reasonable given what the Government is asking for.
 The White House Content Management System has a 16 Million contract on it.
 Or how about the 15 million dollars various agencies have spent this year on Sharepoint.

 You may blame this on people saying “incompetent government bureaucrats are getting robbed by beltway bandits,” but that’s not usually the case.
 Now I’m certain there are incompetent people that work inside the government that are getting fleeced by contractors, but there are incompetent people everywhere getting fleeced by consultants.
 This isn’t a problem of people: this is a problem of process.
 The real problem is one-size fits all regulations and procurement.
 Government asks for too much, in too short of time, and regulations require software to be too good at launch.
 Since a picture is worth a thousand words, perhaps a picture of the problem will better illustrate:

 That’s a flow chart of a procurement process.
 The end result of this process is expensive software that tries to do too much and none of it very well.
 If you want to keep your eye on the thing we have to change, print out this image, and hang it on your wall.
 Right now procurement is governed at a base by the Federal Acquisition Regulation, hundreds of pages on how government can procure just about anything.
 Non exhaustively, there’s also the Clinger-Cohen Act of 1996 which delineates the responsibilities of CIOs and creates, legislatively, the Federal Enterprise Architecture. and, you’ve got to take a look at the Paperwork Reduction Act.
 That’s a fairly big web.
 To truly understand why government spends so much money on software and where a lot of cost comes from, read these docs.